ipfs/ipfs-gui/research/README.md

 `Up/Down speed` What's using my bandwidth?
 Which hashes? or is it just DHT noise?

-`protocol version` ipfs/0.1.0... as per WebUI, This is diagnostics info, not front page material.
+`protocol version` ipfs/0.1.0... as per WebUI.
+This is diagnostics info, not front page material.

 `Addresses` - This is presented as a list of `multiaddr`s that is change every second.
 We need to identify what value this provides to the user and possibly remove it.

 `Public key` - A raw public key.
-What do can i do with it?
+What do can I do with it?
 What is the relationship to my Peer Id.
 Why show both?

 ### Companion > Browser action menu stats